valentinvuillon/Simple-mechanics-simulation/README.md

  Simply install Processing and run the simple_mechanics_sim.pde code.

 #### Commands:
-Press a to apply a constant force to the left
+* Press a to apply a constant force to the left
-Press z to apply a constant force to the right
+* Press z to apply a constant force to the right
+When the user doesn't press any key there is no external force applied.